cyberark/conjur-openapi-spec/CONTRIBUTING.md

 #### Conjur Enterprise Developers

 The Enterprise only endpoints included in the specification all use a specific annotation to indicate that they are "enterprise only".
-When the OSS version of the spec is generated all of these objects will be removed.
+When the Open Source version of the spec is generated all of these objects will be removed.

 ```yaml
 someObject: